Other Junior information

 matches the kit is a white club shirt, navy blue shorts or skort and navy blue

 socks.
 Each member is required to have their own club shirt.
-The HHC Juniors kit can be purchased directly at: www.tylers-sportswear.co.uk
+For details of how to purchase the club kit see the club kit page.

 are specialist shops where other hockey equipment can be purchased if required: